elm-land/vscode/docs/README.md

 __Setting:__ `elmLand.feature.goToSymbol`

 You can navigate symbols inside a file.
 This is helpful for quickly navigating among functions, values and types in a file.
+You can also navigate to any top-level declaration in any file, which is a quick way of getting to the right file.

 ![Go to symbol](./go-to-symbol.gif)